barotto/libRocketDoc/pages/cpp_manual/elements.md

 // Checks if a specific pseudo-class has been set on the element.
 // @param[in] pseudo_class The name of the pseudo-class to check for.
-// @return True if the pseudo-class is set on the element, false if not. bool IsPseudoClassSet(const EMP::Core::String& pseudo_class) const;
+// @return True if the pseudo-class is set on the element, false if not. bool IsPseudoClassSet(const Rocket::Core::String& pseudo_class) const;

 // Gets a list of the current active pseudo-classes.
 // @return The list of active pseudo-classes.